Under-eyes and Tear Troughs

 Factors that may influence the appearance of the under-eyes

 A range of factors may influence how the under-eye area appears, including genetics, sleep patterns, and environmental exposure.
+Other factors can include the broader part of facial aging.

 Differences in pigmentation, skin thickness, and shadowing can contribute to the appearance of dark circles.
 You can learn more about this in our article on dark circles.